osmandapp/web/main/docs/user/plugins/weather.md

 ### Combine maps

-To get comprehensive weather information, you can not only use the map layers separately but also easily combine them.
+To get comprehensive weather information, you can use the map layers separately or easily combine them.
 Isolines of one specific type can also be added to the Weather layer.
-In iOS version of the OsmAnd app you can also adjust the transparency level of each Weather map layer for better use.

 <Tabs groupId="operating-systems">